andyarvanitis/purescript-native/README.md

 [![PureScript](https://raw.githubusercontent.com/purescript/purescript/master/logo.png)](http://purescript.org)

-This is an experimental C++11 (or later) compiler backend for [PureScript](https://github.com/purescript/purescript).
+This is a C++11 (or later) compiler backend for [PureScript](https://github.com/purescript/purescript).
 It attempts to generate "sane", debuggable, and portable C++ code as an intermediate language, which is then compiled to a native executable binary.
 This enables easy interoperability with existing C/C++ frameworks and libraries on a number of platforms.

+There is also a (WIP) option to use [Go](https://golang.org) as the backend/interemediate language in the [golang branch](https://github.com/andyarvanitis/purescript-native/tree/golang).
+It is not intended to replace the C++ backend, but to be part of the purescript-native "suite."

 ---